MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-AzureKeyVault-credential.md

 ## Prerequisites

 Credentials use secrets stored in Azure Key Vault.
-To allow you to create credentials, your administrator needs to configure Azure Key Vault first.
+To create credentials, your admin must first set up Azure Key Vault.

-In a nutshell, admin needs to ensure:
+In short, the admin needs to ensure:

 1. Microsoft Power Platform resource provider is registered in Azure subscription.
 1. There's an Azure Key Vault that contains the secrets to be used in the credentials.